michaeluno/admin-page-framework/readme.txt

 `

 <h5><strong>Step 2</strong> - Extend the Library Class</h5>
+Extend the framework factory class and define your own class.

 `
 class APF_GettingStarted extends AdminPageFramework {
+}
+`

+If you got the library file via the `Minifier` page and added a prefix to the class names, you need to use your own class names here.
+Say you added a prefix `MyPlugin_` then it should be like this.

+`
+class APF_GettingStarted extends MyPlugin_AdminPageFramework {
 }
 `

 <h5><strong>Step 3</strong> - Define the <em>setUp()</em> Method</h5>